Dribbble is a great place for inspiration. And it is also the platform where creatives meet their clients.

 And paste this style to the new rectangle (Ctrl+Alt+V / ⌘ ⌥ V or using the context menu).
 That’s a very useful feature.
 No need to set up object properties in the right panel.

 Set the Tint of the icon to #898989.
-The text settings are the following: Inter Semi Bold, size 11 px, color #1A1A1A, opacity 40%.
-Then select the text and the icon and align them horizontally.
+The text settings are as follows: Inter Semi Bold, size 11 px, color #1A1A1A, and opacity 40%.
+Then, select the text and the icon and align them horizontally.

 Group the icon and text and create four duplicates (Ctrl+D / ⌘ D).